Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 \subsection{Theorem~\ref{theo:method_identifiability} - Proof outline}

 The goal of this section is to proof \cref{theo:method_identifiability}: the global optimum of \OurApproach{} will identify the minimal causal variables and their instantaneous causal graph.
 The proof follows a similar structure as \citet{lippe2022citris} used for proofing the identifiability in CITRIS, but requires additional steps to integrate the possible instantaneous relations.
-In summary, we will take the following steps in the proof: \begin{enumerate} \item (\cref{sec:appendix_proof_theorem_step1}) Firstly, we show that the function $\disentanglement^{*}$ that disentangles the true latent variables $C_1,...,C_K$ and assigns them to the corresponding sets $\zpsi{1},...,\zpsi{K}$ constitutes a global, but not necessarily unique, optimum for maximizing the likelihood $p(X^{t+1}|X^t,I^{t+1})$. \item (\cref{sec:appendix_proof_theorem_step2}) Next, we characterize the class of disentanglement functions $\disentanglementClass^{*}$ which all represent a global maximum of the likelihood, \ie{} get the same score as the true disentanglement.
-We do this by proving that all functions in $\disentanglementClass^{*}$ must disentangle the minimal causal variables. \item (\cref{sec:appendix_proof_theorem_step3}) In a third step, we show that based on the disentanglement of the minimal causal variables, the causal graph on these learned representations must contain at least the same edges as in the ground truth graph. \item (\cref{sec:appendix_proof_theorem_step4}) Finally, we put all parts together and derive \cref{theo:method_identifiability}. \end{enumerate}
+In summary, we will take the following steps: \begin{enumerate} \item (\cref{sec:appendix_proof_theorem_step1}) Firstly, we show that the function $\disentanglement^{*}$ that finds the true latent variables $C_1,...,C_K$ and assigns them to the corresponding sets $\zpsi{1},...,\zpsi{K}$ constitutes a global, but not necessarily unique, optimum for maximizing the likelihood $p(X^{t+1}|X^t,I^{t+1})$. \item (\cref{sec:appendix_proof_theorem_step2}) Next, we characterize the class of disentanglement functions $\disentanglementClass^{*}$ which all represent a global maximum of the likelihood, \ie{} get the same score as the true function $\disentanglement^{*}$.
+We do this by proving that all functions in $\disentanglementClass^{*}$ must identify the minimal causal variables. \item (\cref{sec:appendix_proof_theorem_step3}) In a third step, we show that based on the identification of the minimal causal variables, the causal graph on these learned representations must contain at least the same edges as in the ground truth graph. \item (\cref{sec:appendix_proof_theorem_step4}) Finally, we put all parts together and derive \cref{theo:method_identifiability}. \end{enumerate}